kamalbuilds/CrossChainNTTDefi/README.md

 ## Conclusion

-The Multichain Lending and Borrowing Platform is revolutionizing the way users interact with blockchain technology.
+The CrossChain Lending and Borrowing Platform is revolutionizing the way users interact with blockchain technology.
 By providing a seamless, user-friendly experience and addressing the challenges of liquidity and interoperability, this platform empowers users to maximize their financial potential across multiple chains.
 Join us in redefining the future of decentralized finance!